tremor-rs/tremor-www-docs/docs/artefacts/operators.md

 failed events.
 On the same way the WAL operator will acknowledge events that it persists to disk.

-The WAL operator should be used with caution, since every event that passes through it will be written to the hard drive it has significant performance impact.
+The WAL operator should be used with caution, since every event that passes through it will be written to the hard drive it has a significant performance impact.

 **Configuration options**: